Carlton Fisk's 1975 World Series home run: Postseason

 Cincinnati clinched the NL West with 108 victories, 20 games ahead of the Los Angeles Dodgers, then swept the Pittsburgh Pirates in three games to win the NL pennant.

-After a great season of their own, the Red Sox continued their magical season by sweeping the Oakland Athletics in three games in the American League Championship Series to advance to their first World Series since 1967.
+After a great season of their own, the Red Sox swept the Oakland Athletics in three games in the American League Championship Series to advance to their first World Series since 1967.
 Carlton Fisk batted .417 in the ALCS.

 Luis Tiant won Games 1 and 4 of the World Series but after five games, the Red Sox trailed the series 3 games to 2.

 In the 10th inning of Game 3 of the 1975 World Series, in which Larry Barnett was working behind home plate, Cincinnati Reds hitter Ed Armbrister laid down a sacrifice bunt, and then collided with Boston Red Sox catcher Carlton Fisk, who was trying to field the ball.
 Fisk committed a throwing error on the play after colliding with Armbrister, which led to the Reds' winning run.
 Barnett declined to make an interference call on Armbrister, despite Boston's pleas.
 Barnett's failure to call an interference was criticized by NBC television broadcaster Curt Gowdy (a former Red Sox announcer), who was particularly harsh in his comments, reputedly leading NBC to drop Gowdy from its baseball coverage.
 Gowdy had reportedly been given the correct interpretation of the rule—that interference can be called only if a batter intentionally gets in the way of a fielder—by NBC Radio Producer Jay Scott (who was a Triple-A fill-in umpire at the time as well), but did not use it.
 Barnett later claimed he had received death threats on account of Gowdy's criticism.